Hipomenes/hipomenes.github.io/_posts/2018-12-12-david-s-integrated-research-environment.md

 ![HTML output.]({{"/assets/david-ire4.jpg" | absolute_url}})

-Or, for more portability, as an Epub file that I read in my Kindle:
+Or, for more portability, as an Epub file that I can read in my Kindle:

 ![Epub output.]({{"/assets/david-ire6.jpg" | absolute_url}})